 Where to Eat in Monterey

-Where to Stay Overnight in Monterey
+Where to Stay in Monterey

 You will only be spending one night in Monterey and then continue on to more beautiful spots on this road trip, so why not make that one night special by staying at one of these dreamy hotels that I have personally loved.

-Day 2: Monterey to Pinnacles National Park
+Day 2: Pinnacles National Park

 As you leave Monterey in the morning stop by at one of these cute coffee shops in Carmel by the Sea for some long lasting energy before you hit the road to Pinnacles National Park.